 Each season we will invite playwrights for an immersive and supportive partnership, including one graduate selected from DePaul's prestigious BFA Playwriting program.
 All collaborations will be tailored to meet the needs of the individual playwright as they develop their vocabulary and theatrical voice.

 The Playwriting Initiative is an invite-only program and does not accept unsolicited proposals.

-Lily Rushing is from the hot, inland metropolis known as Sacramento, CA. She is currently getting her BFA in Playwriting from DePaul University.
-Three of her plays, Office Romance, Desert Stories for Lost Girls, and a one-act called Lights Out were developed into staged readings as a part of the Wrights of Spring festival at The Theatre School at DePaul.
+Playwright Lily Rushing is from the hot, inland metropolis known as Sacramento, CA. She recently graduated from The Theatre School at DePaul University with a BFA in Playwriting.
+She is the current recipient of The Playwriting Initiative award at Interrobang Theatre Project.
+Three of her plays, Office Romance, Desert Stories for Lost Girls, and a one-act called Lights Out were developed into staged readings as a part of the Wrights of Spring festival at The Theatre School.
 Desert Stories received a full production in April 2018, directed by Ann Filmer.
 Her ten-minute play, The Dog, was recently commissioned by Victory Gardens and presented at their College Night.
 She has also worked with Sacramento Theatre Company and the School Partnership Program, putting on plays at urban schools with kids from her neighborhood, in her beloved hometown.

 Testimonial from playwright/director Maeli Goren